We are here to help.

 Kate Bunch is a Licensed Professional Clinical Counselor (LPCC) in the state of New Mexico.
 She is also a Registered Play Therapist Supervisor (RPT-S), an Endorsed Infant Mental Health provider (IMHE-III) and EMDRIA Approved Consultant.

-Kate has developed a clinic, Trauma Treatment Center, in New Mexico that delivers treatment to address trauma across the lifespan and has had her model of treatment published in the Journal of Counselor Practice and the Journal of Trauma Studies in Education and The Journal of Trauma Studies in Education.
+Kate developed Trauma Treatment Center to deliver treatment addressing trauma across the lifespan.
+She has had her model of treatment published in the Journal of Counselor Practice and the Journal of Trauma Studies in Education and The Journal of Trauma Studies in Education.
 She also works with multiple universities to continue to study the impact of treatment as well as innovative treatment practices.

-Kate is a co-owner of Mind Body Trauma Institute based out of New Mexico.
-Mind Body Trauma Institute’s primary focus is to support the training and development of providers across genres from a holistic and trauma focused approach.
-Offering training that focuses on understanding trauma from any field, trauma treatment in mental health, and the lasting effect of trauma on providers themselves.
+Kate is a co-owner of Mind Body Trauma Institute based out of New Mexico with the primary focus to support the training and development of providers across genres from a holistic and trauma-focused approach.
+The Mind Body Trauma Institute offers training that focuses on understanding trauma from any field, trauma treatment in mental health, and the lasting effect of trauma on providers themselves.

-Kate is the founder of The Jackie Project, a non-profit started in honor of her Grandmother that supports education and literacy for social emotional development with children.
-The Jackie Project is developing ways to increase access to treatment for underserved areas in New Mexico.
-Additionally, they are working to support continued efforts in complex trauma research.
+Kate is the founder of The Jackie Project, a non-profit to honor of her Grandmother supporting education and literacy for social emotional development with children.
+The Jackie Project develops ways to increase access to treatment for underserved areas in New Mexico.
+Additionally, it works to support continued efforts in complex trauma research.

 Kate had been awarded the George R. Keppler 2019 Outstanding Counselor of the Year from the New Mexico Counseling Association and the Behavioral Health Worker - Child Welfare and Juvenile Justice Excellence Award for 2023 from The Children’s Law Institute.